Books and magazines

 The library also contains a precious fund of old books (before 1850), especially the Brouwet collection about the Napoleonic era and the Wauwermans collection about fortifications.

-Visitors can check out the book, magazine and newspaper catalogue through a database (“BibPro”) in the reading room.
-An online version will be made available shortly.
+Visitors can browse the book, magazine and newspaper catalogue through a database (“BibPro”) in the reading room, as well as online (login : visitor or Connect as guest)

 Newspapers and illustrated papers